matijakolaric-com/django-music-publisher/docs/manual_works_list.rst

 Exporting and creating CWR
 ++++++++++++++++++++++++++

-Select several (or all) works in the ``work list view``, select the ``export selected works`` action and press on ``go``.
+Select several (or all) works in the ``work list view``, select the ``export selected works`` or ``export selected works (normalized)`` action and press on ``go``.
 A JSON file will be downloaded, containing all the information about your works.

+The difference between these two formats is subtle and technical.
+Normalized data has less redundancy, but it is also more complicated to process.

 If you ever choose to stop using Django Music Publisher and move on, there is no lock-in.
 While the JSON format might be confusing, there re free online tools that will convert JSON to just about any other format you need. https://json-csv.com/ is the first one Google just came up with.

 .. figure:: /images/export.png
    :width: 100%

-   Save as new
+   Exporting works.

 Currently the only other available action is to ``create CWR from selected works``.
 Once you run it, you will be taken to ``add CWR export view``.